Edward-Ji/dotfiles/README.md

 > [!WARNING]
 >
-> The command above will overwrite your existing configurations.
+> The command below will overwrite your existing configurations.
 Make sure you
 > have backups of any important files before proceeding.

 If you encounter conflicts with existing configurations, you can use the